 The one perceived downside to hardwood floors is upkeep.
 Many homeowners forgo hardwood out of fear that it will be time-consuming and difficult to maintain.
 The truth is, while hardwood is an investment, keeping it looking beautiful doesn’t have to be back-breaking.
 The trick is learning how to care for hardwood floors in a simple way.

-Neglecting the upkeep on your hardwood floors, however, can leave you with dull, damaged flooring and a pricey refinishing job.
+Neglecting the upkeep of your hardwood floors, however, can leave you with dull, damaged flooring and a pricey refinishing job.

 Read on to find out how you can keep your wood flooring looking like new.

-As a wise person (probably someone with solid wood flooring) once said: “An ounce of prevention is worth a pound of cure.”
+As a wise person (probably someone with solid wood floors) once said: “An ounce of prevention is worth a pound of cure.”

 Or, in this case, an ounce of babying your wood floors now is worth hours of repair later.

 Now, when we say “baby”, we aren’t saying you should only walk on your floors wearing white silk socks or invent a way to make you furniture hover so nothing touches the walnut perfection of your floors.
 (Although if you do invent that, let us know.)

 We just mean that you made an investment, and if you want it to pay for itself, you will need to take care of it.